nabeelshaq/RPSLS/README.md

 # RPSLS
-rock paper scissors lizard spock with server and client windows created in eclipse IDE using javafx
+rock paper scissors lizard spock with server and client windows...

+created in eclipse IDE using javafx